 Light feeds our souls.
 Being in the sun is like a natural hit of endorphins, which makes us feel more positive.
 In any space, whether dark or bright, mirrors can help maximise on natural light.
 Not only that, but it can make a room feel bigger.
 Having light within every space you spend time in, is critical to your mental wellbeing.

 Always be wary of where you place your mirrors, you want it to reflect a picturesque view if possible, something calming or idyllic.
-If not still place it opposite a source of light or an expansive part of the room.
+If not, place it opposite a source of light or an expansive part of the room.
 Never put it opposite clutter, as this reflects negative energy at you.
+Metal decor like mirrors are associated with bringing clarity into your life, as well as integrity, precision and simplicity.
+This makes metals an ideal addition to home offices, where these qualities are essential, and as all metals tend to catch light, it will softly diffuses natural light within the room.

 Declutter Your Home Regularly